rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 categories = ["synchronize"]
 lastmod = "2024-03-15"
 +++
 Always verify, by `--dry-run`,  the result of a new task before executing it.
 A task require as minimum a *local catalog* and a *remote catalog*.

 ## Enter tasks

 Using the  `Enter` key will advance to next field.
 The `Enter` key will automatically add a new task after last input.
-Or `Return` on the toolbar will add a new task.
-Continue adding new tasks until completed and tasks are saved to permanent storage after each entry.
+Or the `Return` icon on the toolbar will add a new task.
+Tasks are saved to permanent storage after each entry.

 {{< figure src="/images/add/add.png" alt="" position="center" style="border-radius: 8px;" >}}

 ## Update

-To update a task, select the task and to save changes, select  `Return` on the toolbar or use the `Enter` key.
+To update a task, select the task and to save changes, select the `Return` icon on the toolbar or use the `Enter` key.

 ## Copy and paste